dasarpai/old.dasarpai.github.io/_dsblog/2024-12-29-curl-commands.md

 - Correct ports (`587` for TLS or `465` for SSL).
 - Email file formatting.

-## Create 'FTP' server and test with 'curl'
+## Can you share example of createing 'FTP' server and testing with 'curl'
 To test **FTP** with `curl`, you can either set up a local FTP server or use a public FTP server for testing.
 Here's how to proceed:

 ---